northeastern-rc/rc-public-documentation/docs/source/using-discovery/usingslurm.rst

 .. _using_srun:
 Using srun
 -----------
-You can use the Slum command ``srun`` to allocate an interactive job.
-This means you use specific options with ``srun`` on the command line to tell Slurm what resources you need to run your job, such as number of nodes, amount of memory, and amount of time.
-After typing your ``srun`` command and options on the command line and pressing enter, Slurm will find and then allocate the resources you specified.
-Depending on what you specified, it can take a few minutes for Slurm to allocate those resources.
-You can view all of the
-``srun`` options on the `Slurm documentation`_.
+Use the Slum command ``srun`` to allocate an interactive job.
+This means you use specific options with ``srun`` on the command line to tell Slurm what resources are needed to run your job, such as number of nodes, amount of memory, and amount of time.
+Enter ``srun`` command and options on the command line, the and press ``Return``.
+Slurm will find and then allocate the specified resources.
+Depending on the specifications, it may take a few minutes.
+All ``srun`` options can be found in the `Slurm documentation`_.

 The following image shows an example of an ``srun`` command as run on a command line.